SkeLLLa/pinot-noir/docs/api/pinot-noir.ipinotbrokertransport.md

 </td><td>

-Pool statitstics (number of in-flight requests and so on)
+Pool statistics (number of in-flight requests and so on).

 </td></tr>
 </tbody></table>